geek4good/log_parser_kata/README.md

 One other thing I tried while writing this code was following an approach originally reffered to as stacked diffs (see https://jg.gg/2018/09/29/stacked-diffs-versus-pull-requests/).
 But when using GitHub or similar tools, the way to simulate this approach is through stacked pull requests (see https://graysonkoonce.com/stacked-pull-requests-keeping-github-diffs-small/).
 The “stacked diff” workflow is a branching model that allows to build potentially big features as a whole without overwhelming the reviewer(s) by allowing them to review everything step by step.
 It also forces you into a more structured approach while writing the code, because every commit has to be meaningful and able to act as a building block for the code that follows.
 It was my first time trying this approach, so not every single commit was self-contained, but I've still learned something along the way.
 If you're interested you can see the progression through pull requests 1 – 3.

+I've switched between the classic GitHub flow and the stacked pull requests workflow to see which one feels better.
+That's why the different pull requests and commits directly to the master branch don't paint a coherent picture.
+Just thought I'd mention that.

 Usually it's a good idea to solve a fairly simple problem when practicing to not distract from the goal of the practice too much.
 Hence, this exercise revolves around a simple web server log file.
 The code I've written processes it to answer two questions:

 1. How many total views has every logged path accumulated?